-This is a guide to creating character sheets in Roll20, intended for people who aren’t programmers.
+This is a guide to creating character sheets in Roll20, intended for people who aren’t programmers or web designers.
 This covers every aspect of character sheet creation, with the tips focussed specifically on Roll20 design.

 The Basics